SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 * define subscripts
 * define and use new nested types

-In addition, extensions can use these capabilities to make an existing type conform to a protocol.
+Extensions can also be used to make an existing type conform to a protocol.
-This process is covered in the :doc:`Protocols` chapter.
+This process is covered in :doc:`Protocols`.

 ..
 QUESTION: I've put operator conformance in the Classes and Structures chapter, rather than this chapter, because it isn't actually implemented via an extension